cognitivesleep/cognitivesleep.github.io/README.md

 - **Study**
 - **Work**

-_During the time it's being played, your task is to, when confronted with a problem or issue which you feel can’t be presently solved, click on the "save song" icon in order to keep record of the moment paired with the appropriate song._
+_During the time it's being played, your task is to, when confronted with a problem or issue which you feel can’t be presently solved, click on the "save song" icon in order to keep a record of the moment paired with the appropriate song._

 _The app will automatically save these tracks for later reproduction._